 1. Proof of Work (PoW)

-Proof of Work is the oldest blockchain protocol, so it is often used as the prototype for other modern consensus protocols.
-It is perhaps the most commonly known protocol because it is used by leading cryptocurrencies like Bitcoin, Ethereum, and Litecoin.
+Proof of Work is the oldest blockchain protocol, often used as the prototype for other modern consensus protocols.
+It is perhaps the most commonly known protocol because leading cryptocurrencies like Bitcoin, Ethereum, and Litecoin use it.

 2. Proof of Stake (PoS)